Aliases for GABRR1 Gene

 GeneCards Summary for GABRR1 Gene

 GABRR1 (Gamma-Aminobutyric Acid Type A Receptor Rho1 Subunit) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Among its related pathways are Peptide ligand-binding receptors and Circadian entrainment.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRR3.
+An important paralog of this gene is GABRR2.

 UniProtKB/Swiss-Prot for GABRR1 Gene